nathiss/spectrum-old/docs/technology-stack.md

 ## General

+For managing custom settings this project will use [Serde](https://serde.rs/) crate for serialization and deserialization of data.
+More specifically the [Serde YAML](https://github.com/dtolnay/serde-yaml) create for YAML support.

 The server must allow multiple connections from many endpoints and must be able to handle them.
 The Rust programming language has a built-in support for asynchronous programming.
 It does not however provide any runtime, so it must be provided as a third-party solution.
 A popular choice is a [Tokio](https://crates.io/crates/tokio) create.